gateschema/gateschema-js/docs/api.md

 ### Complex Types
 #### `any`
-The input value can be anything
+The input can be anything

 Example
 ```js